Technological convergence: Multi-play

 Multi-play is a marketing term describing the provision of different telecommunication services, such as Internet access, television, telephone, and mobile phone service, by organizations that traditionally only offered one or two of these services.
 Multi-play is a catch-all phrase; usually, the terms triple play (voice, video and data) or quadruple play (voice, video, data and wireless) are used to describe a more specific meaning.
 A dual play service is a marketing term for the provisioning of the two services: it can be high-speed Internet (digital subscriber line) and telephone service over a single broadband connection in the case of phone companies, or high-speed Internet (cable modem) and TV service over a single broadband connection in the case of cable TV companies.
 The convergence can also concern the underlying communication infrastructure.
 An example of this is a triple play service, where communication services are packaged allowing consumers to purchase TV, Internet, and telephony in one subscription.
 The broadband cable market is transforming as pay-TV providers move aggressively into what was once considered the telco space.
 Meanwhile, customer expectations have risen as consumer and business customers alike seek rich content, multi-use devices, networked products and converged services including on-demand video, digital TV, high speed Internet, VoIP, and wireless applications.
 It is uncharted territory for most broadband companies.

 A quadruple play service combines the triple play service of broadband Internet access, television, and telephone with wireless service provisions.
-This service set is also sometimes humorously referred to as "The Fantastic Four" or "Grand Slam".
-A fundamental aspect of the quadruple play is not only the long-awaited broadband convergence but also the players involved.
-Many of them, from the largest global service providers to whom we connect today via wires and cables to the smallest of startup service providers are interested.
-Opportunities are attractive: the big three telecom services – telephony, cable television, and wireless—could combine their industries.
-In the UK, the merger of NTL: Telewest and Virgin Mobile resulted in a company offering a quadruple play of cable television, broadband Internet, home telephone, and mobile telephone services.
+A quadruple play service may be formed through either the co-ownership of a wireless carrier by a provider of triple play services, or the establishment of a mobile virtual network operator (MVNO) in partnership with an existing incumbent (such as Comcast's Xfinity Mobile, which operates on the Verizon network)—a turnkey option that relieves the provider from needing to acquire or construct its own network.